Esarhaddon: Military campaigns

 The "Black Pharaoh" Taharqa of Egypt was a recurring enemy of Esarhaddon, defeating his planned invasion of Egypt in 673 BC and in turn being defeated by Esarhaddon in 671 BC.
 Ny Carlsberg Glyptotek, Copenhagen.

 After dealing with the problems in Sidon and Cilicia, Esarhaddon turned his attention to Urartu.
 At first, he struck at the Mannaeans, a people allied with Urartu, but by 673 he was openly at war with the kingdom of Urartu itself.'
 As part of this war, Esarhaddon attacked and conquered the kingdom of Shupria, a vassal kingdom to Urartu whose capital Ubumu was located on the shores of Lake Van.'
-The king's casus belli for this invasion was the king of Shupria's refusal to hand over political refugees from Assyria (possibly some of the conspirators behind Sennacherib's death) and though the Shuprian king had agreed to give up the refugees after a long series of letters, Esarhaddon considered it took him too long to relent.
+The king's casus belli for this invasion was the king of Shupria's refusal to hand over political refugees from Assyria (possibly some of the conspirators behind Sennacherib's death), and though the Shuprian king had agreed to give up the refugees after a long series of letters, Esarhaddon considered it took him too long to relent.
 The Assyrians seized and plundered the city after the defenders had attempted to burn down the Assyrian siege weapons and the fires had instead spread into Ubumu.
 The political refugees were captured and executed.
-Some criminals from Urartu, who the Shuprian king had similarly refused to give up to the king of Urartu, were seized and sent to Urartu, perhaps in order to improve relations.
-Ubumu was repaired, renamed and annexed, with two eunuchs being appointed as its governors.'
+Some criminals from Urartu, whom the Shuprian king had similarly refused to give up to the king of Urartu, were seized and sent to Urartu, perhaps to improve relations.
+Ubumu was repaired, renamed, and annexed, with two eunuchs being appointed as its governors.'

 In 675, the Elamites invaded Babylonia and captured the city of Sippar.
-The Assyrian army had been away at the time, campaigning in Anatolia, and was forced to abandon this campaign in order to defend the southern provinces.
-Little is recorded of this conflict and as the fall of Sippar was an embarrassment it is not mentioned by Esarhaddon in any of his inscriptions.
+The Assyrian army had been away at the time, campaigning in Anatolia, and was forced to abandon this campaign to defend the southern provinces.
+Little is recorded of this conflict, and as the fall of Sippar was an embarrassment, it is not mentioned by Esarhaddon in any of his inscriptions.
 Shortly after seizing Sippar, the Elamite king Khumban-khaltash II died, which left the new Elamite king, Urtak, in a bad position.
 To repair relations with Assyria and avoid further conflict, Urtak abandoned the invasion and returned some statues of gods which the Elamites had stolen.
-The two monarchs entered into an alliance and exchanged children to be raised at each other's courts.'
+The two monarchs allied and exchanged children to be raised at each other's courts.'

 Near the end of Esarhaddon's seventh year on the throne, in the winter of 673, the king invaded Egypt.
 This invasion, which only a few Assyrian sources discuss, ended in what some scholars have assumed was possibly one of Assyria's worst defeats.'
-The Egyptians had for years sponsored rebels and dissenters in Assyria and Esarhaddon had hoped to storm Egypt and take this rival out in one fell swoop.
+The Egyptians had for years sponsored rebels and dissenters in Assyria, and Esarhaddon had hoped to storm Egypt and take this rival out in one fell swoop.
 Because Esarhaddon had marched his army at great speed, the Assyrians were exhausted once they arrived outside the Egyptian-controlled city of Ashkelon, where they were defeated by the Kushite Pharaoh Taharqa.
 Following this defeat, Esarhaddon abandoned his plan to conquer Egypt for the moment and withdrew back to Nineveh.'